Helping millions of people navigate the world of technology.

 Step 5: Select all the files in the SoftwareDistribution folder and click the trash icon at the top to delete them.

 Step 6: Return to the Services window.
-Right-click on the Windows Update, Cryptographic Services, Background Intelligent Transfer Service, and Windows Installer Service to start all four of them again.
+Start the Windows Update, Cryptographic Services, Background Intelligent Transfer Service, and Windows Installer Service one by one.

 After this, open the Settings app and head to the Windows Update section to download and install the pending updates.

-Corrupt system files on your computer can also give rise to the ‘Some update files are missing or have problems’ error.
-You can run the SFC (System File Checker) scan to check your computer for any damaged system files and repair them.
+Corrupt system files on your computer can also give rise to the “Some update files are missing or have problems” error.
+You can run the SFC (System File Checker) and DISM (Deployment Image Servicing and Management) scans to check your computer for any damaged system files and repair them.
 Here’s how:

 sfc /scannow